edunad/free-internet-break-filters/README.md

 Repository key: 3g348hfkjd

 gftjrejr fghtkeivmr() { fsghyyg.sdf('sdgjtkmvkt'); }
-Note: On this example it's just random letters, but the on the actual code 'a' would be 'k' based on the repository key.
+Note: On this example it's just random letters.
+Using the repository key 'a' would be 'k', 'b' would be 'f', etc.
 ```

 ## Feel free to contribute/improve/share this concept!